 The relationship between doors that open to the outside and windows and staircases, how they are located in relation to each other, determines how chi or the life force moves around the home.
 What you first see when you come home, either through the front door, the back door or the door to the garage, defines how you perceive your home.
 If the first thing you see is another door, a window or a staircase, that’s a problem.
 If the first thing you see is a bathroom, a laundry room or a bedroom, that poses a different type of problem.
-STEP 3 is to ACHIEVE A HEALTHY CIRCULATION OF CHI
+STEP 3 is to INCREASE VITALITY BY CREATING A HEALTHY CIRCULATION OF CHI

 FOUR: Windows, Calendars and Clocks

 For a home to be healthy and for you to be happy in your home, your home needs to have a healthy relationship with nature and be in tune with nature.
 We do this by addressing windows and window treatments, calendars and clocks.
 STEP 4 is to WORK WITH NATURE